 Serve these golden tear and share bread loaves as a side to soups and stews for mopping up delicious juices.
 Or in the place of dinner rolls to accompany any meal.
 Just make sure you make plenty as everyone will be reaching for more.

-This is a foolproof recipe provided you just follow the steps, watch your measurements of flour, and have good yeast.
+This is a foolproof recipe provided you just follow the steps, watch your measurements of flour, and have good yeast (Active Dry Yeast or Instant Yeast).
 I have just two words to describe this bread….simply delicious.

 Made with familiar Ingredients